Danush-VS/IGNYT-The-Beer-Lounge/README.md

-To run open terminal and type "python manage.py runserver"
+To run open terminal and type "python manage.py runserver".